bradlipovsky/bradlipovsky.github.io/_teaching/2018-glaciology.md

 Stable isotopes, fractionation.
 Ice core disturbances due to interfacial premelting.
 12. Final presentations.

-## Problem sets
-There will be several problem sets.
-Collaboration is encouraged.

-## Class Meetings
-Meetings will be a mixture of traditional lectures as well as problem solving time.
-During problem solving sessions students will do a combination of math, programming, and data analysis surrounding the weekly deep-focus topic.

 ## Final Project
 Students will work alone or in groups to answer a glaciological research question